TyronneDev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3- display content of passwd and hosts
 4- Display last 10 lines of file
 5- Display first 10 lines of file
+6- Display the third line of the file iacta